TINY HOMES, BIG HOPE

 Tiny Home Sponsor Involvement:

-When you, your family, business, or organization sponsors a home, you can choose to become involved in the design, construction, upkeep, and ongoing resident support system.
+When you, your family, business, or organization sponsors a home, you can choose to become involved in the:

-• Select exterior and roof colors for your sponsored home.
+• Selection of exterior and roof colors for your sponsored home.

-• Select the interior finishes, floor, and cabinet colors for your sponsored home.
+• Selection of the interior, floor, and cabinet colors for your sponsored home.

-• Enhance the home’s yard and landscaping design.
+• Enhancement of the home’s yard and landscaping.

-• Provide an ongoing care and support team for the home’s occupant(s).
+• Opportunity to befriend and support the home’s occupant(s).

 Tiny Home Add-On Sponsors:

 Tiny homes can be powered by a sponsor (and the sun) with a solar energy package.
-This sponsorship includes the roof panels, storage and delivery system to support the needs of one home and its residents off the grid.
+This sponsorship includes the roof panels, storage and delivery system to support the needs of one home and its resident(s) living on solar.

-Each home comes complete with kitchen appliances, upholstered family room chairs, table, and lamp, a small kitchen dining table with chairs, bed, window coverings, and wall decor.
+Each home comes complete with living room chairs or sofa, table and lamp, a kitchen dining table with chairs, bed, window coverings and wall decor.

 READY TO BECOME A SPONSOR?